 Red Wing Introduces the Pickup Note

-Even in tab charts you have a bar line and a first note after the bar line. so I can say if the note is just one note before the bar line use up bow so that you land on the first note after the bar line with a down bow.
-If there are two notes before the bar line you can play down up, landing on the note past the bar line with a down bow.
-Or, you can slur the two notes and go down bow next.
+Even in tab charts you have a bar line and a first note after the bar line.
+So, I can say if the note is just one note before the bar line use up bow so that you land on the first note after the bar line with a down-bow.
+If there are two notes before the bar line you can play down up, landing on the note past the bar line with a down-bow.
+Or, you can slur the two notes up-bow and go down bow next.

 Three Pickup Notes

 Then there are country ballads like Faded Love that start with two chunks.
 In this case you play two down bows for the chunks, and a down bow for the first note of the tune.
-To play the chunk and recover quickly so that you can play the next chunk in rhythm requires practice to master this skill.
+To play the chunk and recover the starting bow position quickly, so that you can play the next chunk in rhythm, requires practice to master this skill.